rafelafrance/pdf_parsers/README.md

 Install the poppler utilities.
 On Ubuntu Linux this looks like: `sudo apt install poppler-utils`.

+If you need to OCR PDFs you need to install tesseract (Ubuntu) like: `sudo apt install tesseract-ocr`.

-You can install the other requirements into your python virtual environment like so:
+You can install script requirements into your python virtual environment like so:

 ```bash
 git clone https://github.com/rafelafrance/pdf_parsers.git